tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

 ### Overview

-Support for scheduling tweets to post at 8am Central Standard Time (CST) on weekdays.
+Support for scheduling tweets/posts to post at 8am Central Standard Time (CST) on weekdays.

 ### Requirements

 1. **API Requirements**

-   - Use Twitter API v2's scheduled tweets endpoint
+   - Use Twitter API v2's scheduled tweets endpoint for Twitter
    - Handle scheduling-specific API errors
+   - Note: BlueSky does not currently support scheduled posts, so these will be posted immediately

 2. **Scheduling Logic**